statamic/ssg/README.md

 composer require statamic/static-site-generator
 ```

-You may also publish the config file:
+You may also publish the config file into `config/statamic/static_site.php`:

 ```
 php artisan vendor:publish --provider="Statamic\StaticSite\ServiceProvider"